xriss/djon/readme.md

 UTF16 surrogate pairs must be used to reach characters outside of that 16bit range which we then convert back to UTF8.

+Backtick strings may span multiple lines, with this in mind if the first character is a '\n' then it will be removed.
+This is for human formatting of the open and close quotes of a multiline string which can now placed on their own lines without generating an extra '\n' at the start.

 LONG_QUOTE: